SohaT7/MechaCar_Statistical_Analysis/README.md

 ![LM_summary](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/lm_summary.png)

+The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset are vehicle_weight, spoiler_angle, and AWD.
+The varaibles/coefficients vehicle_length and ground_clearance provide a random amount of variance to the mpg values in the dataset.

+Is the slope of the linear model considered to be zero?
+Why or why not?

+Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

 ## Create Visualizations for the Trip Analysis
 Summary statistics were drawn up on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.